mliu000/BrainJack/README.md

 # BrainJack

-Brainjack is a very fun multiplayer game that incorporates traditional blackjack with the ability to answer non-trivial questions to half your loss.
+BrainJack is a very fun multiplayer game that incorporates traditional blackjack with the ability to answer non-trivial questions to half your loss.
 This game allows up to 4 players play against a dealer at the same time, minicking a real blackjack game at a casino.

 ## Game Features